KaiXtr/game-maker-projects/README.md

-  I've made this project for a old channel where I used to make Game Maker Studio tutorials, but I started using this project to test another things and system I would implement later in other games.
+  I've made this project for a old channel where I used to make Game Maker Studio tutorials, but I started using this project to test another things and systems I would implement later in other games.
+Before this I've made Sonic Advance Adventure and Hiko Labyrinth.

 * PONG REVOLUTION